terhechte/gitsi/Readme.md

 If you build it in debug mode, it will create `/tmp/gitsi.log` and you can use the `gitsi_debug_str` function to write to this log.

+## Terminal

+`make` will create a debug build in the current folder (`./gitsi`).
+You can debug on the terminal via llvm `llvm gitsi [repo]`

+## Xcode

+There's an Xcode project included.
+It should work right away.

+## Xcode debugging

+Since Xcode does not support running apps with TUI / curses, you have to attach to a process.
+The way it works is:

+1. Build in Xcode, and then run for debugging
+2. Xcode will say "waiting to attach"
+3. Go into a terminal and run the just-build Xcode product (i.e. somewhere in derived data)
+4. Xcode will connect.
+Now your breakpoints will be hit.

+## Linux

 For testing on Linux, if you're on a Mac, there's `res/Dockerfile` that adds clang, valgrind, etc. It can be run via:

 ``` bash